th2-net/th2-data-services/documentation/frequencies.md

 ## zero_anchor

 When zero_anchor=True timestamp anchor script uses is set to 0.
 This means that every range is 0 + some integer * aggregation_level and anchor is not some message's timestamp from our data.
-For this reason it's better to not use zero_anchor=True and gap_mode=1 together as we might get unexpected results.
+For this reason it's better using zero_anchor=True and gap_mode=1 raises exception as we might get unexpected results.

 ## Example - zero_anchor = False